hpcleuven/VscDocumentation/source/access/ondemand/vscode-tunnel.rst

 remote work within a single application.
 The downside is the number of steps involved to connect (although mostly point-and-click and authentication).

-Usage of the VS Code Tunnel app is very similar to the :ref:`vscode_server` app.

 VSC clusters that support the VS Code Tunnel app:

 .. grid:: 3